-While at Interop I participated in a Tech Field Day event where Spirent was talking about their new Axon product as well as the possibility of usage of Blitz.io.
-It was an interesting discussion but gave me some food for thought.
+While at Interop, I participated in a Tech Field Day event where Spirent was talking about their new Axon product, as well as the possibility of usage of Blitz.io.
+It was an interesting discussion but it gave me some food for thought.
 As we move to cloud scale apps based on platforms such as Pivotal (EMC World was just down the street), OpenShift, and others, we need a way to test those applications at scale.
-Spirent and Ixia provide these tools, but would they be used in this new model.
+Spirent and Ixia provide these tools, but would they be used in this new model?

 The Virtualization Field Day delegates joined the Virtualization Security Podcast as guest panelists on 2/23 and the topic of the day was cloud security.
 There were questions about compliance, security of the tenant, and security of the administrators, and legal issues.
 There were answers from Rodney Haywood (Rodos), another Virtualization Field Day Delegate and cloud architect as well as the podcast standard panelists.
 So what did the questions boil down to?